What is work-related asthma (WRA)?

 Substances or conditions in the workplace such as dust, chemicals and smoke cause or worsen WRA.
 Nationally, an estimated 15% of adult asthma is due to work-related exposures.3 Although WRA is preventable, there is no evidence that its incidence is decreasing.

 The National Institute for Occupational Safety and Health (NIOSH) funds California, Massachusetts, Michigan, New Jersey, and New York to conduct asthma surveillance.
 While Oregon does not receive funding to monitor WRA specifically, asthma is a priority issue for Oregon.
 The Oregon Asthma Program conducts asthma surveillance and provides resources and data about asthma among Oregonians.

-According to data from the Oregon Behavioral Risk Factor Surveillance System (BRFSS, a random-digit-dialed telephone survey that is administered annually to adults 18 years or older in each state), adult asthma prevalence in Oregon was 10.2 percent(approximately 300,000 adults) in 2009.1 From 2003-2007, Oregon ranked among the top 10 states with the highest percentage of adults with asthma in the United States.
-In a 2005 BRFSS follow-up survey of adults with asthma, 11 percent of currently employed respondents said chemicals, smoke, fumes or dust at their current job caused their asthma and 24 percent of respondents said those substances exacerbated their asthma.
-Health care providers told seven percent of respondents that their asthma was related to one or more of their jobs.
+According to data from the Oregon Behavioral Risk Factor Surveillance System (BRFSS, a random-digit-dialed telephone survey that is administered annually to adults 18 years or older in each state), adult asthma prevalence in Oregon was 10.8 percent(approximately 340,000 adults) in 2015.1 In 2013, 14 percent of currently employed Oregonians with asthma said that chemicals, smoke, fumes or dust at their current job caused their asthma and 24 percent of respondents said those substances caused asthma or made their asthma worse 4.

 Putting Data to Work